AlejandroPqLz/tf-diffusion-scratch/README.md

 The dataset contains +10,000 Pokémon sprites in PNG format (half of them are shiny variants) in 96x96 resolution from 898 Pokemon in different games, and their corresponding labels that may relate to their design in a CSV file.
 These aspects will be analyzed deeper in the [00-Intro-and-Analysis.ipynb](./notebooks/00-Intro-and-Analysis.ipynb) notebook.

 ## Usage
-After following the steps described in the [Prerequisites](https://github.com/AlejandroPqLz/DiffusionScratch#rocket-prerequisites) section, we can run the web application by executing the following command:
+After following the steps described in the [Prerequisites](https://github.com/AlejandroPqLz/DiffusionScratch#rocket-prerequisites) section, TODO
-TODO

 ## Extra